Understanding the No-Fault Divorce Process: What Separating Couples Need to Know

 How do LSL Family Law clients start the divorce or dissolution process?

-If you are considering applying for a divorce or dissolution, you can contact the LSL Family Law team by telephone on 01273 041011 or via our website.
+If you are considering applying for a divorce or dissolution, you can contact the LSL Family Law team by telephone on 01273 041011 or the contact form on our website.
 We have an AI platform, Settify, built into the website (just press the ‘Get Started Online’ button) which enables you to input your details and request an appointment with a solicitor.

 Will no-fault divorce make the process less arduous for couples?